KenSciResearch/fairMLHealth/README.md

 ### Other Examples
 For a more detailed example of how to use this package, please see the [Example Binary Classification Assessment](./tutorials_and_examples/Example-Template-BinaryClassificationAssessment.ipynb) and the the [Tutorial for Evaluating Fairness in Binary Classification](./Tutorial-EvaluatingFairnessInBinaryClassification.ipynb).

+## Connect with Us!
+This is a work in progress.
+By making this information as accessible as possible, we hope to promote an industry based on equity and empathy.
+But building that industry takes time, and it takes the support of the community.
+Please connect with us so that we can support each other to advance machine learning and heathcare!

+- For problems with the source code or documentation, please use GitHub's [Issue Tracker](https://github.com/KenSciResearch/fairMLHealth/issues).
+- Other comments, ideas, questions, and feedback are welcome through the [Discussion Page](https://github.com/KenSciResearch/fairMLHealth/discussions).

 ## Citations
 ### Repository